livesession/basely/apps/docs/index.md

 component: firstslide
 componentProps:
     content:
-        title: Basely - Remote Components Rendering Library
+        title: Basely - Content Creation Platform for Developers
-        description: Basely is a free, open-source library that lets you render UI components as images—anywhere, instantly.
-Transform your React components into shareable, high-quality images for reports, social media, dashboards, and more.
-No more manual screenshots—just code, render, and share.
+        description: Basely is a free, open-source content creation platform for developers.
+Turn components into images/videos, and more to make developer process more engaging.
         primaryButton:
             title: Install basely (coming soon)
             href: https://basely.dev